-depthnodes, iniclevel, maxlevel, level history
+iniclevel, maxlevel, level history

-The state variable depthnodes is the same as the parameter with the same name, determining whether restrictions on the shape of the trees allowed into the population are related to depth or size (number of nodes). iniclevel specifies the initial maximum depth/size allowed for the randomly created trees on the initial generation (see Sect.
+The parameter iniclevel specifies the initial maximum depth/size allowed for the randomly created trees on the initial generation (see Sect.
 3.1), and maxlevel indicates the current (updated every generation) maximum depth/size allowed for any parse tree (this is the dynamic depth/size - see Sect.
 3.2). levelhistory stores all the past settings of maxlevel, one row per generation.